CodeFusionTech/CFSelect/README.md

 You do NOT need connect or CFSelect unless your UI depends on the redux state.

-In fact, We recommend creating action creators that gets the redux state it needs directly from the store rather than depending on its caller (ie. UI component) to pass the state it needs.
+Similarily, we recommend using selectors so that your UI component isn't coupled to the structure of your redux store.

 Just as an example